John White (Frontenac County): Early life and journey to Upper Canada

 He was born at Hicks Hall, Middlesex, England the son of John White.

 He studied at the Inner Temple in London and was called to the bar in 1785.
 He was recommended to William Osgoode by his friend and brother-in-law Samuel Shepherd as a possible attorney general for Upper Canada and was appointed in 1791.
 Samuel Shepherd had married his sister, Elizabeth White in 1783.

 He arrived in 1792 at Kingston, where he was elected to the 1st Parliament of Upper Canada as the member for Leeds & Frontenac.
 He moved to Newark (Niagara-on-the-Lake), where the government was located in September of the same year.

 Later life and death

 As attorney general for the province, he wrote the bill in 1793 which barred the introduction of additional slaves, and the legislation which established trial by jury, district courts and Court of the King's Bench.
 White played an important role in founding the Law Society of Upper Canada in 1797 and was its first treasurer.
-Legislation passed during the first four years of his tenure includes: